Speed reading: Controversies in speed reading

 Common controversies in speed reading are between its intent and nature with traditional concepts like comprehension versus speed, reading versus skimming, and popular psychology versus evidence-based psychology.
 Much of the controversy is raised over these points.
 This is mainly because a reading comprehension level of 50% is deemed unusable by some educationalists.
 Advocates claim that speed reading is a great success and that it is a demonstration of good comprehension for many purposes.
 The trade-off between speed and comprehension must be analyzed with respect to the type of reading that is being done, the risks associated with misunderstanding due to low comprehension, and the benefits associated with getting through the material quickly and gaining information at the actual rate is to be obtained.
 Mark Seidenberg considers claims like reading 25,000 words per minute "cannot be true given basic facts about eyes and texts".
 He goes on to say that "people are as likely to read thousands of words per minute as they are to run faster than the speed of light".
-Marshall McLuhan was initially a convert to speed reading, however later concluded it was only useful for tasks like "scanning junk mail".

 Similarly, in evaluating a claim that a similar reading strategy known as PhotoReading could increase reading rates to 25,000 words per minute, McNamara published a preliminary analysis funded by NASA to evaluate whether this strategy could improve reading speed, comprehension, and information gathering efficiency.
 When identical versions of five reading samples and accompanying reading comprehension tests were administered to a trainee and an expert in this reading strategy, there was no advantage in overall reading time or comprehension.
 This strategy may also cause overestimation of one's knowledge, as demonstrated by the following case in McNamara's preliminary analysis, showing evidence of the Dunning-Kruger effect:

 In a 2016 article published in the journal of Psychological Science in the Public Interest, the authors conclude there is no "magic bullet" for reading more quickly while maintaining comprehension other than to practice reading and to become a more skilled language user (e.g. through increased vocabulary).
 The authors proceed with debunking common speed reading techniques such as eliminating sub-vocalization, reading more than one word at a time a.k.a. grouping, using RSVP (Rapid Serial Visual Presentation), increasing peripheral vision, alternating colors for each line of text.
+Marshall McLuhan was initially a convert to speed reading; however, he later concluded it was only useful for tasks like "scanning junk mail".